 Here is a concise guide on collagen, elastin and how these proteins affect skin firmness, elasticity and cellulite.

 Skin is made primarily of rigid protein-based fibres such as collagen and fibronectin and elastic protein-based fibres, such as elastin and fibrillin.
+Collagen and fibronectin give firmness/tightness to skin and other tissues, while elastin and fibrillin provide elasticity.

-To understand the difference between firmness and elasticity, consider collagen to be the cotton fibres in elastic jeans that make them hard and resilient and elastin to be the elastane fibres, that make jeans elastic.
+To understand the difference between firmness and elasticity, consider collagen to be the cotton fibres in elastic jeans that make them hard and resilient; and elastin to be the elastane fibres, that make jeans elastic.
 Collagen/cotton, in our examples, is needed in higher amounts and elastin/elastane is needed in smaller amounts.

 Of all those proteins, collagen is the most common protein in skin and connective tissue, composed primarily of the aminoacids glycine, proline and hydroxyproline (the latter is only found in collagen).

-This is why consuming a hydrolysed collagen (collagen peptide) protein powder is much more specific to skin than consuming whey or a vegan protein powder: because it contains a higher concentration of glycine, proline and hydroxyproline at a ratio 2:1:1, which is close to human skin’s ratio of 3:1:1.
+This is why consuming a hydrolysed collagen (collagen peptide) protein powder is much more specific to skin than consuming a whey or a vegan protein powder: because it contains a higher concentration of glycine, proline and hydroxyproline at a ratio 2:1:1, which is close to human skin’s ratio of 3:1:1.

 This is not to say that whey protein is bad, it’s just that collagen peptide protein (or a vegan equivalent) is superior for skin care.